InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 # <div align="center">How To Transfer Model</div>

 Before running the inference feature, you need to have a model ready.
-We provide a YOLOv3-tiny structure for implementing your model.
-The first step is to use your personal model as input, and then transfer your model to a specific format to enable it to run on the Realtek 3916n.
+We provide a YOLOv3-tiny architecture for implementing the custom model.
+The first step is to provide the trained custom model as input, and then transfer the model to a specific format that makes it capable to run on the Realtek 3916n.

-The image below describes the procedure.
+The image below describes the model transfer procedure.
 We will use "acuity tool" to convert your model here.

 ![alt text](../img/tranfer-model-procedure.png)

 ## <div align="center">How to Start</div>

-We provide the Container to let user can easyily sampling, convert model and cross compile. you can download [here](https://drive.google.com/file/d/1NfLpzos6K0CqWbVXyVpKC9tl2tViwrFs/view?usp=sharing).
+We provide the Container to let user easily sampling pictures, converting model and cross-compiling to generate an executable for RTS3916n.
+You can download [here](https://drive.google.com/file/d/1NfLpzos6K0CqWbVXyVpKC9tl2tViwrFs/view?usp=sharing).

 <details open>
 <summary>Load/Run Container</summary>